ellennickles/creative-coding-summer-22/README.md

 Following [NYU's Student Conduct Policies](https://tinyurl.com/scpnyu) and the [IMA Low Res Rules of Play](https://docs.google.com/document/d/1QH9lqtzUl8qOX9goJIKEmvMUpfPgLjRJpKm-UPPnFHs/edit#heading=h.4qxpmfter73o), we are committed to providing an inclusive, welcoming, and harassment-free space for everyone in the community.
 Harassment or discrimination in any form will not be tolerated, and this applies to any interactions and content in all IMA Low Res spaces including but not limited to the NYU IMA Low Res Creative Coding Summer 2021 classes.

 ## Structure and Teaching Methodology
 This is a 5-week course that meets twice a week, synchronously in Zoom.
-We will have assignments to do before each class, and these assignments will build towards a final project that we will present at the end of the semester.
+There are assignments to do before each class, and these assignments will build towards a final project that we will present at the end of the semester.

 This course embraces an active-learning approach with the belief that programming is best understood by doing.
 In keeping with this approach, class time will be structured as a workshop and seminar instead of a lecture, relying heavily on group discussion and participation.
 Weekly video tutorials to watch before class sessions will introduce fundamental coding concepts.
 During class, supplemental code examples will be presented and discussed before hands-on work together.
-Time will also be allotted to share our weekly assignments.
+Time will also be allotted to share weekly assignments.
 Examples and assignments will iteratively build upon lessons learned in preceding classes.

-We are encouraged to reach out to the instructors outside of class to ask questions, share ideas/feedback, and discuss topics in detail.
+You are encouraged to reach out to the instructors outside of class to ask questions, share ideas/feedback, and discuss topics in detail.

 ## Assignments and Final Project
 ### Weekly Assignments
-* Before class, we will watch video tutorials about the fundamental coding concepts that we will practice together when we meet.
+* Before class, watch the video tutorials about the fundamental coding concepts to practice together when we meet.
-* We will also have weekly programming assignments that are relevant to the material from previous classes.
-Each week will include a series of practice questions and one open-ended exercise to apply the concepts that we practiced in class.
-The assignments are required, and we should be prepared to show and talk about them in class.
+* There are also weekly programming assignments that are relevant to the material from previous classes.
+Each week will include a series of practice questions and one open-ended exercise to apply the concepts that we practice in class.
+The assignments are required, and you should be prepared to show and talk about them in class.
-* We should submit our weekly programming assignments by the following deadlines:
+* Submit your weekly programming assignments by the following deadlines:
-    * For Section 1 with Ellen, submit by 6:00am ET the day of our class.
+    * For Section 1 with Ellen, submit by 8:00am ET the day of our class.
     * For Section 2 with Carrie, submit by 10:00am ET the day of our class.

 ### Final Project
-* The course will culminate with the completion of a final project to be shared in class.
+* The course will culminate with the completion of a final project to share in class.
-* We are expected to push our abilities to produce something that builds off or is inspired by the concepts we cover during the semester.
+* You are expected to push your abilities to produce something that builds off or is inspired by the concepts covered during the semester.
-* We are welcome to combine our final project for this class with a final project from another class.
+* You are welcome to combine your final project for this class with a final project from another class.

 ## Evaluation
 This class uses a Pass/Fail grading system.
 A Pass is equivalent to an A or a B grade, and anything less is considered a Fail.